lucky-sideburn/kubeinvaders/README.md

 Please check the [releases](https://github.com/lucky-sideburn/KubeInvaders/releases) page.

-### How Configure KubeInvaders - Running on Openshift

-Change the following variables inside the kubeinvaders DeploymentConfig

-* TARGET_NAMESPACE
-* TOKEN

 ### How Configure KubeInvaders - Local execution

 create the file **$HOME/.KubeInv.json** (the token should have permission for list and delete pods into the namespace).